 3. Chatbots Are Here to Stay

-With AI and Machine Learning technology, chatbots will become more powerful than ever in 2019.
+With AI and Machine Learning technology, chatbots will become more powerful than ever in 2022 and beyond.
 The most basic function of chatbots is to replace an actual human being that is on the other side of the conversation when a customer wants to ask a question or needs help.

-As stated by Grand View Research, the chatbot marketplace reaches 24% annual growth rate.
-More and more ecommerce companies overcame the hype and adopted chatbots, and there is no sign of slowing down in 2019 too because:
+As stated by Grand View Research, the chatbot marketplace reaches 24.9% annual growth rate.
+More and more eCommerce companies overcame the hype and adopted chatbots, and there is no sign of slowing down in 2022 too because of the following:

 - Chatbots Sound Like Humans: Through Natural Language Programming (NLP), chatbots start to act and respond exactly as humans do.
 This is excellent for businesses because chatbots can handle a lot of the legwork before the purchase.

 - Voice Activation: As Siri and Alexa are becoming more integrated with voice search and other smart devices, we can expect that chatbots will provide answers to questions that are voice activated.